 Many people may have spoken to the addict about his abuses.
 An addict can easily rationalize the complaints of a single person.
 They are able to drink or use right through the tirades and complaints of a few windy relatives.
 They may even be able to convince these complainants that their drinking and drug use is actually quite normal and that they are overreacting by bringing it up.
 Loved ones hope and pray that this is true.
 They want to believe them.

 A lone complainant is vulnerable and easily dismissed.
-The intervention group presents a united front that the addict cannot ignore.
+The intervention group lead by a trained intervention specialist presents a united front that the addict cannot ignore.
 United, we can triumph.
 Together, we can light a fire that can change a life forever.

 Call our alcohol rehab counselors today to arrange for a meeting with an intervention specialist.

-Intervention is a very sensitive process that should only be handled by trained individuals.
-While the focus is often placed on the person who needs help, those whose lives have been impacted by the addiction and abuse should also be placed in the forefront of the problem.
+Intervention is a very sensitive process that should only be handled by a trained intervention specialist.
+While the focus is often placed on the person who needs help, those whose lives have been impacted by the addiction and abuse should also be placed at the forefront of the problem.
 So what are the do’s and don’ts that can help these people deal with the situation?
 Read on below for an in-depth look at the often unexplored side of intervention.

-The Do’s of Encouraging Your Loved One To Get Help
+How to Encourage Your Loved One to Get Help

 1. Educate Yourself